-More specifically, studies of long-wavelength topography demonstrate the contribution of LLVSP to lower mantle flow (Heyn et al., 2020; Lassak et al., 2010), and our results show that when the ULVZs are engaged, the topography undulations here are horizontally shorter (~20 km) and vertically more pronounced (~1-2 km).
-Previous studies estimated that a 1% melt corresponds to a shear wave velocity reduction of approximately ~2.5% (Dannberg et al., 2021).
-Additionally, due to the cold source presence, there may be a "cooling zone" for the plume (with strong lateral heat flux), with a ~10% lateral variation in shear wave velocity at the plume edge with a slightly lower melting degree.
-In summary, melt layer morphologies produced by models with bottom velocity in the same direction of the internal reverse circulation are more consistent with the seismic observations (Rost et al., 2005).
-The local variation of the lateral melt fraction and the higher local topographic jump (gradient) at the plume edge are the main features of this model.
+More specifically, studies of long-wavelength topography have demonstrated the contribution of the LLSVP to lower mantle flow (Heyn et al., 2020; Lassak et al., 2010), and our results show that when the ULVZs are engaged, the topography undulations are shorter horizontally (~20 km) and more pronounced vertically (~1-2 km).
+Previous study has estimated that a 1% melt corresponds to a shear wave velocity reduction of approximately 2.5% (Dannberg et al., 2021).
+Therefore, owing to the cold source presence, there may be a "cooling zone" for the plume (with strong lateral heat flux), with a ~10% lateral variation in shear wave velocity at the plume edge with a slightly lower melting degree.
+In summary, the melt layer morphologies produced by models with bottom velocities in the same direction as the internal reverse circulation were more consistent with seismic observations (Rost et al., 2005).
+The local variation in the lateral melt fraction and the higher local topographic jump (gradient) at the plume edge were the main features of this model.

-We then conduct a parameter analysis, as illustrated in Figure 8, to contrast the precise impacts of various model bottom conditions on the ULVZs morphology (aspect ratio).
+We then conducted a parameter analysis, as illustrated in Figure 8, to compare the precise impacts of various model bottom conditions on the ULVZ morphology (aspect ratio).

 Figure 8.
-Phase diagram of melt aspect ratio for the models' bottom boundary setups.
+Phase diagram of melt aspect ratio for the model bottom boundary setups.
 The model density difference and plot symbols are the same as in Figure 6.
 Aspect ratio = (width / height) melt.
 Melt width: horizontal distance (left-side) from the model center to location where melt fraction contour (0.1) vertical-thickness reaches 5 km.
 Melt height: the height of the fixed melt fraction (0.1) in the model center.
 Colors indicate the melt aspect ratio at the simulated end time (500 Myr).
-The right-side legend symbols show the aspect ratio of the reference models (Figure 3) and the mega-ULVZs (Figure 1 and Table 1).
-The aspect ratios of the reference models are ≤ 6 (legend right), while all models with changed bottom boundary setup are >6 (background).
-The aspect ratios of top-left area models are more consistent with the seismic observational constraints.
+The right side legend symbols show the aspect ratio of the reference models (Figure 3) and the mega-ULVZs (Figure 1 and Table 1).
+The aspect ratios of the reference models are \leq 6 (legend right), whereas all models with changed bottom boundary setup are >6 (background).
+The aspect ratios of top left area models are more consistent with the seismic observational constraints.

 As in Figure 6, the horizontal and vertical axes in Figure 8 represent the boundary conditions, and the symbols indicate whether the melt is stable.
 The color in the figure represents the melt aspect ratio at the end of the simulation.
-We take the height of the central melt fraction 0.1 as the ULVZ height, and the distance from the left fraction 0.1 up to 5 km thickness to the center as the ULVZ width.
-So, the aspect ratio is defined as melt width/melt height.
+We take the height of the central melt fraction 0.1 as the ULVZ height, and the distance from the model center to the (left) location where the thickness of melt fraction 0.1 reaches 5 km as the ULVZ width.
+Therefore, the aspect ratio is defined as the melt width/melt height.
 Because the "Dannberg" model produces less melt, the melt fraction is set to 0.16, and the thickness limit is set at 1 km.

-The reference model results (Figure 5) are also shown in the right of the legend.
+The reference model results (Figure 5) are shown on the right side of the legend.
 The melt aspect ratios of these bottom tangential flow models are <6, and the smaller the density difference, the lower the aspect ratio and the more "towering" the melt region, which is consistent with the results in Section 3.1.
-The models' aspect ratio with modified bottom condition are all >6, and the larger the velocity magnitude, the flatter the melt region in the positive model.
-It suggests that the stronger bottom tangential flow can suppress the wider range of mantle flow above the CMB, allowing the upper melt layer to have a greater lateral scope.
+The aspect ratios of the models with the modified bottom conditions were all >6, and the larger the velocity magnitude, the flatter the melt region in the positive model.
+This suggests that a stronger bottom tangential flow can suppress a wider range of mantle flows above the CMB, allowing the upper melt layer to have a greater lateral scope.